Selindek/spring-data-jpa-acl/acl/README.md

 But sometimes you really have to assign permissions dynamically.
 (Like in a traditional Access-Control-List)

 Traditional ACL allows you to create permissions to any object.
 However you probably don't need such a flexibility because you can handle most of the uses-cases using the above annotations.
 So you probably need to allow dynamic permissions to only a few domain classes.
-(Other permissions are covered by @AclOwner and @AclParent annotations)
+(Other permissions are covered by `@AclOwner` and `@AclParent` annotations)

 In this case you can use the PermissionLink superclass for creating dynamic permission-links.

 Let's assume we need some extra feature for our shared-document system.
 There is a requirement that some 3rd party auditors or freelancers could have specific permissions to some of the documents or only to their attachments.
 The provided permissions could be anything: "read", "update" or even some specific ones like "audit".
-Of course we don't want to add extra relationships for all of these permissions (Because @AclOwner annotation could have only predefined permissions).
+Of course we don't want to add extra relationships for all of these permissions (Because `@AclOwner` annotation could have only predefined permissions).
 So we can create the following class:

 	@AclRoleCondition(value="all", roles="ROLE_ADMIN")
 	@Entity
 	public class PersonHasDocumentPermission extends PermissionLink<Person, Document> {
 	}

 As you can see all you have to do is to create a class extending the PermissionLink abstract class and provides the generic types for it.
-PermissionLink is annotated with @MappedSuperclass and contains all permission annotation the ACl needs, so all tables and JPA managetTypes will be created automatically.
-(If you want to link it to a specific DB table or want use different column names then you can override the JPA annotations in the subclass) I also added an @AclRoleCondition annotation to it, so only administrators can create and delete these permission entities.
+PermissionLink is annotated with `@MappedSuperclass` and contains all permission annotation the ACl needs, so all tables and JPA managedTypes will be created automatically.
+(If you want to link it to a specific DB table or want to use different column names then you can override the JPA annotations in the subclass) I also added an `@AclRoleCondition` annotation to it, so only administrators can create and delete these permission entities.
 Note, that the PermissionLink superclass creates ManyToOne associations to the owner and the target classes, so we have to define the other side of these associations manually in the appropriate classes.
 In the Person class: